Designing & Building Maryland's Future

 The Department of General Services supervises and coordinates the design and construction of a wide range of state public improvements totaling hundreds of millions of dollars annually.
 DGS is committed to the fair and competitive selection of design consultants and construction contractors for capital improvement and maintenance projects.
 Once awarded, the department manages each contract to deliver quality projects that are on time and within budget.

-A/E firms for contracts in excess of $500,000 or with unique features.
+Typically large stand alone AE project procurements are for contracts in excess of $500,000 or with unique features.
 Requests for Proposals (RFPs) are advertised on eMaryland Marketplace.
 Firms submitting their proposals, which are evaluated and ranked by a qualification committee of DGS and using agency personnel.
 The Qualification Committee negotiates a fair, competitive and reasonable fee with the most qualified firm.
 If unsuccessful, the negotiations are terminated, and the committee begins negotiations with the next most qualified firm.

 Periodically, the design and construction of a project are combined into one contract award.
 The award of these contracts are based on a criteria that consists of Design/Build Team Qualifications, Design Aspects, Maintainability/Operability, Price, and any other criteria deemed pertinent to the project.
 These projects are advertised on eMaryland Marketplace.